 We also consider how versatile the kit is.
 If the kit is only good for one hike before you need to replenish the supplies, that’s not a great value.
 If it can be used for multiple hikes before it needs a refill or it can also stow away in a car, that’s a better value.

 Lastly, we consider size and weight.
 While larger kits may have more supplies, they may be heavier and harder to carry for long periods.
 And, larger kits can take up more in your pack.
 Smaller and more compact kits can be better for hikes, but if the items are too hard to get out of the case in an emergency, it may not be the best first aid kit for backpacking.

 Price Ranges for Pre-Made Kits

-You will pay anywhere from $ to $ or more for a pre-made kit.
-That said, you can often find these kits on sale or use a coupon if you purchase it at a large retailer.
+You can often find these kits on sale or use a coupon if you purchase it at a large retailer.

 The Best Pre-Made First Aid Kits for Backpacking

 All of the picks we recommend are small.
 That means they are compact; it doesn’t mean they have fewer supplies.
 Each has high user ratings, and generally, include everything you could possibly need in an emergency situation.
 We do not list what is included in each kit as they all differ.
 However, we do list how many pieces are in each kit.
 We also list the approximate weight of each kit.

 With 95 pieces, this compact kit has everything you might need for a 24-hour hike.
 Everything is in a water-resistant zipper pouch.
 The product weighs less than one pound.

 Surviveware First Aid Kit